 Address Ropes Museum: 318 Essex Street

-5. Visit the Peabody Essex Museum
+6. Visit the Peabody Essex Museum

-This world class museum originated under the East India Marine Society.
+This world class attraction in Salem originated under the East India Marine Society.
 Members would bring back objects from their far seas adventures.

 The museum also has several dedicated historic houses that are worth a visit.
 The highlight is the Yin You Tang house.
 It’s a 200 year old house dating back to the Qing Dynasty.
 The museum bought the house in China and reassembled it in Salem.

 It was commissioned by the museum and created by renowned artist Patrick Dougherty.
 The piece, nicknamed Stickwork, was created with saplings gathered by local volunteers.

 Address: 121 Essex Street

-6. Salem Custom House
+8. Salem Custom House